 Introducing Microsoft’s iOS and Android Remote Desktop apps

 Microsoft’s Remote Desktop apps for iOS and Android is an app that lets you control your PC remotely.
 It is now available for free at the Google Play Store (for Android) and Apple’s App Store (for iOS).
 This app will connect your smart device to the remote Windows PC using Remote Desktop Protocol (RDP).
 To use this app, you need to have your remote desktop option enabled in your Windows PC.

 This can be done by configuring the option in the control panel.
-Although it will be tricky to operate a Windows desktop on such a small screen, the users will be blessed with ease since the Windows 8 interface is easy and smartphone friendly.
+Although it will be tricky to operate a Windows desktop on such a small screen, the users will be blessed with ease since the Windows 8 interface is straightforward and smartphone friendly.

 Additionally, this app works on tablets and phablets too.
-Thus iOS users can use iPad and the Android users can use any of their numerous phablets and tablets to have even better access to the remote desktop.
-The remote desktop is supported with an on screen keyboard thus enabling users to have access to desktop PC specific keys like Ctrl, Alt, Shift, Enter, Tab, etc.
+Thus iOS users can use iPad, and the Android users can use any of their numerous phablets and tablets to have even better access to the remote desktop.
+The remote desktop is supported with an on-screen keyboard thus enabling users to have access to desktop PC specific keys like Ctrl, Alt, Shift, Enter, Tab, etc.

 This app will give its users an overall PC experience from their smartphone itself.
 However, there are two of the major drawbacks.
 Firstly, the App for both iOS and Android doesn’t have a better Touchpad simulator in comparison to the third party apps.

-Users feel the touchpad simulators of these are bit old-fashioned and complex.
+Users feel the touchpad simulators of these are bit old-fashioned and complicated.
 The second drawback is that the app doesn’t auto detect PCs.
 The users must be well aware of the IPs of the remote PC that they want to control.
-Apart from these two hitches there isn’t much to say on the negative aspects of the device.
+Apart from these two hitches, there isn’t much to say on the negative aspects of the device.
 As the tagline of the App claims this app is indeed bringing “The Windows Desktop in Your Hands”.